Spoilers involving this movie will remained unmarked. Spoilers involving other works will remain marked, though. You Have Been Warned!

 It also won back the crowd in Spain, where some had accused Disney/Pixar of being lazy and cheap before release, due to the fact that there is no Same Language Dubfor the country.
 After the movie came out, the Mexican dub was praised instead for its quality (with even minor characters voiced by first line actors), and immersive power, due to the story being so profoundly Mexican.

-The Reveal (the beloved Ernesto de la Cruz is actually a fraud and murderer) is a lot harder to swallow after Pixar founder/CEO and hero to many aspiring animators John Lasseter took a leave of absence following reports of his history of sexual misconduct and mistreatment of female and minority employees.
+The Reveal (the beloved Ernesto de la Cruz is actually a fraud and murderer) is a lot harder to swallow after Pixar founder/CEO and hero to many aspiring animators John Lasseter took a leave of absence, and ultimately resigned at the end of the next year, following reports of his history of sexual misconduct and mistreatment of female and minority employees.
 Even worse, it occurred 1 day before the movie was released!
 And not just Lasseter.
 The movie came out within a period of accusations of sexual assault and harassment by much respected and famous actors and other film/television industry big shots that destroyed fans' passion for them and their work, much like how Ernesto's actions being revealed to the public almost instantly turned his fans against him.
 Additionally, reportedly John Lasseter stole the idea and credit for Cars from one Jorgen Klubien, an animator who was friends with Lasseter at CalArts and later Pixar, and booted Klubien to script-writing before removing him from the film altogether.
 The parallels to Héctor, Héctor's friendship with Ernesto de la Cruz, and how Cruz ultimately threw Héctor, his best friend, under the bus in order to steal Héctor's idea and went on to fame and glory are eerie.

 Part of Miguel's plea for Mama Imelda to help retrieve Héctor's photo could apply to viewers who want to continue appreciating John Lasseter's contributions to animation, without condoning his behavior out of the spotlight.